Identifying Hadronic Molecular States with a Neural Network: Training data generation

 A neural network should be trained by many data with labels, means that people should not only put lineshapes of resonances into neural network, but also know every lineshape in the training data standing for a molecular state or an elementary state.
 So, criteria for the nature of resonances are needed.
 The pole counting rule~(PCR)~\cite{Morgan_PCR} is a convenient choice.
 According to PCR, the nature of an S-wave resonance is connected to the number of poles near threshold.
 If there is only one pole near the threshold of the couple channel, the resonance is a molecular state and if there are two poles near the threshold, the resonance is elementary.
 This method has been used in many works to study the nature of exotic hadron states~\cite{ZhangO_X3872:,CaoX4660,GongZc3900,Cao_X6900,Chen_X2900}.
 Then, it demands one to choose a parametrization for resonance amplitudes, in which the parameters can be adjusted easily and then the values of parameters will make difference in pole positions as well as the lineshapes.
 The Flatt\'e-like parametrization is chosen in this work to generate training data.
 If two final states are considered, the parametrizations of invariant mass spectra are parametrized as,

-where $M$ is the bare mass for the resonance and $bg$ is coherent background contributions which takes the formula of first order polynomial of $\sqrt{s}$. $\phi_{1,2}$ are coherent angles. $\rho_1(s),~\rho_2(s)$ represent two-body phase space factor for final state 1~(FS1) and final state 2~(FS2), respectively.
+where $i=1,2$, $M$ is the bare mass for the resonance, $bg$ is coherent background contributions which takes the formula of first order polynomial of $\sqrt{s}$ and $\rho_i(s)(a_i\sqrt{s}+b_i)$ is the incoherent background. $\phi_{1,2}$ are coherent angles. $\rho_1(s),~\rho_2(s)$ represent two-body phase space factor for final state 1~(FS1) and final state 2~(FS2), respectively.
 The FS1 stands for lower couple channel whose threshold is much lower than the resonance mass while FS2 stands for the couple channel whose threshold is near the resonance.
 It means that if the resonance is a hadronic molecule, it should be the composite of the two hadrons in FS2.
 As an example, for $Z_c(3900)$, the FS1 stands for $J/\psi \pi$ channel and FS2 stands for $\bar{D}^{*} D$ channel.
+In Eq.~(\ref{Events}), a Gaussian convolution is added to smooth the line-shapes of the resonances, where $\Delta$ is fixed at 3~MeV~\cite{X3872_2020lhc}.
+This is important for $X(3872)$ and unimportant for $Z_c(3900)$ and $X(4260)$, since the latter have much larger widths.